mdtanrikulu/ens-verified/ENSIP.md

    - `request.recordType` equals the `recordType` from the text record key;
    - `request.issuer` equals the `issuer` from the text record key;
    - `request.resolver` equals the resolver the text record was read from;
-   - `request.expires` equals the on-chain `expires` parsed in step 3, and satisfies the step-4 expiration check.
-The signed `request.expires` takes precedence: the on-chain value lives in an owner-writable text record, and a mismatch means the record value was modified after issuance.
+   - `request.expires` equals the onchain `expires` parsed in step 3, and satisfies the step-4 expiration check.
+The signed `request.expires` takes precedence: the onchain value lives in an owner-writable text record, and a mismatch means the record value was modified after issuance.

    Without these checks, a bundle for a different record — another name owned by the same signer, or another record type sharing the same `recordDataHash` — recomputes to a matching content key: the content key commits to neither `node` nor `recordType`, and the signature digest in steps 7–10 is reconstructed from the bundle's own fields.

 7. **Recompute the content key.** Using the `userSignature`, `ensName`, `resolver`, `recordDataHash`, and `issuer` from the proof bundle, recompute the content key as specified in Section 4.

-8. **Verify the content key.** Compare the recomputed content key with the on-chain `contentKey`.
+8. **Verify the content key.** Compare the recomputed content key with the onchain `contentKey`.
 If they do not match, the record is INVALID.
 Alternatively, the verifier MAY call the contract's `verifyContentKey` function:
    ```solidity
    function verifyContentKey(
        bytes32 contentKey,